-Compare rates from 7 car insurance companies in California.
+Compare the best rates from 8 car insurance companies in California.

 Across the Golden State, there are 386,604 miles of road just waiting to be driven.
-We’ll get you prepped, then you take the wheel.
+We’ll get you prepped with the best and cheapest insurance, then you take the wheel.

 $15,000 bodily injury coverage per person.
 This is the maximum dollar amount that pays for a single person that you injure in an auto accident.